jeffungg/cse15l-lab-reports/Lab3.md

         ```

       - This output prints out all the files that are directories in the technical directory.
     - This command line option is useful because when were dealing with large directories, we can identify all the elements that are files or directories to better understand the large directory as a whole.
-The source that I used for this command line option is this <a href="https://www.geeksforgeeks.org/find-command-in-linux-with-examples">Webpage</a>
+The source that I used for this command line option is https://www.geeksforgeeks.org/find-command-in-linux-with-examples.

   - `empty` command line option
     - This command line option prints out any empty files / subdirectories in a specfied directory.
 This command goes through the specified path and looks for any files / subdirectories that have no content in them.
 If there are none empty, output prints nothing.